RamonTorresAraujo/social_movement_debate/README.md

 4. We performed the EDA, checking the vocabulary and counting the frequency of words.

-5. We performed network analyses of co-words and co-references, analyzing measures as density and betweenness, and identifying clusters of words and references.
+5. We performed network analyses of co-words and co-references/authors, analyzing measures as density and betweenness, and identifying clusters of words and references.